MQTT Endpoints

 MQTT with Xyte

-Xyte fully supports the MQTT v5 standard, which can be used in parallel with the existing HTTP(S)-based protocol.
+Xyte supports the MQTT v5 standard to be used in conjunction with HTTPS calls for an hybrid approach.

-In this scenario the telemetry sending rate can be lowered to once every 10s of seconds.
+In this scenario the telemetry sending rate can be lowered to once every 30-300 seconds